• Home

 Jump to Recipe

-If you love cookies and cream, I know you’re going to love these.
-They’re so delicious and super simple to make like my Cookies and Cream Pie!
+These Cookies and Cream Donuts are soft, rich and decadent but also sweet!
+If you love cookies and cream, I know you’re going to love these!
+They’re so delicious and super simple to make like my Cookies and Cream Cupcakes and my Cookies and Cream Pie!

-For more awesome donut recipes, try my Funfetti Donuts, Red Velvet Donuts, and Maple Glazed Pumpkin Donuts.
+For more baked donut recipes, try my Funfetti Donuts, Red Velvet Donuts, and Happy Birthday Donuts.

 Jump to: